sharmapratik88/Generative-AI-Projects/NLP_HuggingFace_LLMs/README.md

 * Defines training parameters and compiles the model with an Adam optimizer and weight decay.
 * Trains the model with specified batch size, learning rate, and epochs.
 * Saves the trained model for future use or deployment.
-* Provides a sample inference to demonstrate translation of English text to Hindi.
+* Provides a sample inference to demonstrate the translation of English text to Hindi.

 This is suitable for developers and researchers interested in machine translation and natural language processing, providing a practical example of training and using a translation model with HuggingFace transformers.